How Technology is Changing the Way We Play Golf

 Match the App to Your Needs

 The best apps are game improvement tools, not simple electronic rangefinders.
-Look for an app that’s adaptable to your specific needs.
+Look for an app that’s adaptable to your specific needs when you play golf.
 Maybe you just want “middle green” distances and to track your penalty shots and sand saves.
 That’s fine, but if you to expand your usage to strokes gained stats, instructional videos, and the latest golf content, then it’s much easier to stay and play within the same app, instead of starting with a new one.

 Subscribe